CadenKo/interlake-legsim-2025/setup.md

 EDITOR="code --wait" rails credentials:edit
 ```

-it should open up a new vscode tab with the rails credentials file. copy the contents of [config/credentials.yml.example](config/credentials.yml.example) below the `secret_key_base:` line and paste it into the file.
+it should open up a new vscode tab with the rails credentials file. copy the contents of [config/credentials.yml.example](config/credentials.yml.example) below the `secret_key_base:` line and paste it into the file. you do not need to actually fill in the values for now.

-fill in `root` for the gmail and database usernames and passwords. ignore elavon.

 save and close the file. you should see `File encrypted and saved.` in the terminal.